 About one out of three adults in the United States has high blood pressure.
 It is often called a “silent killer,” because it doesn't usually show symptoms while it is causing damage.

 Blood pressure is a measure of how hard the blood pushes against the walls of your arteries as it moves through your body.
-Consistently high blood pressure can damage the walls of your blood vessels and increase your risk for heart disease, stroke and kidney problems.
+Consistently high blood pressure, or hypertension, can damage the walls of your blood vessels and increase your risk for heart disease, stroke and kidney problems.

 Your blood pressure consists of two numbers, written like this: 120/80 or 120 over 80.
 The top larger number is the systolic pressure.
 It measures the pressure in the arteries when the heart beats or contracts.